AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 ![Save Button](../../imgs/edgex_save.png)

-### Publishing Data into AnyLog via Message Broker
+### Publishing Data into AnyLog using the AnyLog Message Broker service

 1. Declare the mapping rules associated to a topic.
 The rules need to include the database name and table name that are assigned to the data.